R32/lex/README.md

 It looks very messy here.

-* use `-D lex_switch` or the numble of rules is less then 6 then the function jump table will be converted as `switch` expr

 * `-D lex_charmax`: to simply handle for utf16 char, Because the State Transition Table is 8-bit

   ```hx